Skip to content

 # on completion, instance admin credentials are printed to stdout

-firefox http://<machine-ip>/ # log in, create token
+firefox http://<machine-ip>/ # log in as an instance admin

 python3 -m venv .venv/ # a clean virtual environment is recommended